elnehr/birkenpollen/README.md

 3. Run analyze/area_test.py

-4. A scatter plot to compare the area from the masks is compared to the area of the manually created masks.
-Further, area of the masks manually and by the model created and the [dice coefficent](https://towardsdatascience.com/metrics-to-evaluate-your-semantic-segmentation-model-6bcb99639aa2) are saved to data/model_test.csv
+4. A scatter plot is displayed to compare the area from the masks created by the model to ground truth.
+Further, area of the masks created manually and by the model, as well as the [dice coefficent](https://towardsdatascience.com/metrics-to-evaluate-your-semantic-segmentation-model-6bcb99639aa2) are saved to data/model_test.csv

 ## Fine-tune the Model

 1. Put the training images in data/images/

-2. Put the manually segmented masks in the data/masks_manual/ folder.
-The masks should have a tranparent background and white when a pixel belongs to the pollen.
+2. Put the manually created masks in the data/masks_manual/ folder.
+The masks should have a tranparent background.
+The pixels that belong to the pollen should be colored white.
 E.g. [GIMP](https://www.gimp.org/) can be used to create the masks.

-3. Run train_segmentation/train.py

-## Acknowledgments
+3. Run train_segmentation/train.py.
+By default, this runs for 5001 training steps.
+Every 100 iterations, a line chart of train and validation loss (binary cross-entropy) as well as the sum of squared differences of predicted area and ground truth are displayed.
+The model is saved once every 500 steps in train_segmentation/iteration_nr.torch.
+Note that the pretrained model may be overwritten.

+4. A listalidation